 The low blade angle is perfect for end grain applications as can even be used for some face grain projects as well.
 The shoe itself is perfectly flat meaning that it can deliver great cuts with the appropriate blade.

-We consider this to be better than a lot of the block planes commonly found at stores at this price point, making it a great value purchase.
+We consider this to be better than a lot of others commonly found at stores at this price point, making it a great value purchase.
 The tool is also very comfortable to use, which is great considering how good it looks on display.

 There are several reasons to use a block plane instead of other woodworking tools on your workpiece.

-Things to Look Before Buying a Block Plane
+Things To Look Before Buying Best Block Plane

-While block planes have already proven themselves handy, it doesn’t mean that you can just pick up the first item you come across with and call it a day.
+While block planes have already proven themselves handy, it doesn’t mean While block planes have already proven themselves handy, it doesn’t mean that you can just pick up the first item you come across and call it a day.
 There are lots of factors that you should take into consideration if you want to find the perfect match for you.

 Low Angle or Standard Angle